 Find part one here.

 Personal style is another aspect of fabulousness that you encourage.
-When did you start to develop your personal style and what do you do for inspiration?
+What’s your own personal style?

 What’s important in a beauty product for older women?